adam4321/Quiz-Soft/README.md

 view the quiz as a modal.
 There is a button available in each row to delete a quiz or to download a quiz.
 There is also a button on the page to upload a quiz which has previously been downloaded.
 The quizzes are saved with .quiz as the file extension.
+This repo includes a directory of example quizzes which can be used to test the application.

 ### JobPosting